TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **Re-ranking**: Refines the initial retrieval, ensuring the most relevant chunks are prioritized for the LLM, leading to more accurate answers.
 - **FAISS**: Provides the necessary speed and scalability for large document collections.

-### How do you ensure that the question and the document chunks are compared meaningfully?
+### How do I ensure that the question and the document chunks are compared meaningfully?
 What would happen if the query is vague or missing context?

 #### Ensuring Meaningful Comparison: